Real Estate Investing | How To & Education | Target an Area

 - Come up with partnership ideas - Brainstorm the types of relationships you’d like to develop (mutually beneficial free exchanges, paid sponsorships or placements, free referral networks, paid referral networks).

-- Prioritize - After your brainstorm, choose the best two or three partnership ideas to prioritize based on the likelihood to succeed and amount of effort.
+- Prioritize - After your brainstorming, choose the best two or three partnership ideas to prioritize based on the likelihood to succeed and the amount of effort.

 - Research businesses - For each partnership idea you want to pursue, make a spreadsheet list of all the local businesses that would be a good fit.
 Use sites like Google and Manta in addition to your local knowledge.